flugel-it/moving-to-terraform/README.md

 terraform  apply -var-file example.tfvars
 ```

-This will take a while since we are using a small AWS Instance that is free to use.
-Wait a few minutes
+This might take a while since we are using a free AWS Instance, so wait a few minutes
-until the instance is ready.
-You can check this using AWS Console.
+until the instance is ready, you can check for that using AWS' Console.
-If everything went well, you should get at the end what we have in [outputs.tf][https://github.com/abednarik/moving-to-terraform/blob/master/outputs.tf].
+If everything went well, by the end of the output you should get something like we have in [outputs.tf][https://github.com/flugel-it/moving-to-terraform/blob/master/outputs.tf].
-We use this file to show details of created resources, in this case the ELB fqdn, in my case is:
-*elb-web-example-213959227.us-east-1.elb.amazonaws.com*
-You can verify our stack is working using curl or wget like this:
+Pointing to ELB's FQDN you can verify our stack is working using _curl_ or _wget_ like so:

 ```
 curl -v elb-web-example-213959227.us-east-1.elb.amazonaws.com